Paintings

 Gallery

-“Brothers and sisters, bare your pain in silence”, gouache and ink on paper
+“Brothers and sisters, bear your pain in silence”, gouache and ink on paper

-The Druid’s belief in an immortal soul was observed by Julius Caesar: “A lesson which they take particular pains to inculcate is that the soul does not perish, but after death passes from one body to another…” (Caesar, Conquest of Gaul, V.16.5).
-Similar beliefs exist in Buddhist philosophy, and by the Pythagoreans of Greece.
+The Druid’s belief in an immortal soul was observed by Julius Caesar: “A lesson which they take particular pains to inculcate is that the soul does not perish, but after death passes from one body to another…” Similar beliefs exist in Buddhist philosophy, and by the Pythagoreans of Greece.
 Below, the cyclic wheel of life from conception, birth, aging, death; and the journeys within this life, and beyond.

-brothers and sisters, bare your pain in silence
+brothers and sisters, bear your pain in silence

 “You created us with thirsty hearts”, gouache on paper